Wheal Frances

 Wheal Frances is a village in Cornwall, England, UK.
 It is located in the civil parish of Perranzabuloe.

 Geography

-To the north Carnkief Pond, a Site of Special Scientific Interest is named.
-This SSSI is noted for its biological interest, including 12 species of dragonfly.
+Carnkief Pond, a Site of Special Scientific Interest is located to the north of the village.
+The site features 12 species of dragonfly and is noted for its importance to biology.

 Wheal Frances Mine

 The village was noted for the Wheal Frances Mine of which many ruins remain.